American Mahan upsets McIlroy to win Match Play

-Mo Farah will end his indoor running career with a 5,000 metres at Saturday's Birmingham grand prix, the British Olympic champion said on Friday.

-MARANA, Arizona American Hunter Mahan ended Rory McIlroy's bid to become world number one for the first time with a 2&1 victory over the Northern Irishman in Sunday's final of the WGC-Accenture Match Play Championship.
+MARANA, Arizona American Hunter Mahan clinched his fourth PGA Tour title with a 2&1 victory over world number two Rory McIlroy in Sunday's final of the WGC-Accenture Match Play Championship.

 With McIlroy initially failing to replicate the stunning form he produced earlier in the day on the way to a 3&1 semi-final win over third-ranked Briton Lee Westwood, Mahan took advantage with a seven-birdie display.